sumuzhao/CycleGAN-Music-Style-Transfer/README.md

 <img src="imgs/Picture5.png" width="500px"/>

 ## Datasets

+All the data we used to generate the audio samples on Youtube and for the evaluation in the paper can be downloaded here https://goo.gl/ZK8wLW

 In this project, we use music of three different styles which are Classic, Jazz and Pop.
 Originally, we collected a lot of songs of different genres from various sources.
 And after preprocessing, we got our final training datasets like this.
 Note that, To avoid introducing a bias due to the imbalance of genres, we reduce the amount of samples in the larger dataset to match that of the smaller one.